dhineshnathank/Cricbuzz/README.md

 ## Status

 All four dashboard pages are complete and tested: SQL Analytics, Live Matches, Top Player Stats, and CRUD Operations.

-## Deployment Notes

-The MySQL database currently runs on localhost, which isn't reachable from Streamlit Cloud.
-A cloud-hosted MySQL database will be needed before deployment.